 • Two or more service-connected disabilities, with one rated at 40% or more, and a combined rating of 70% or higher.

-You also have to prove that you are unable to perform regular work due to neck pain or related symptoms.
+You must also show that you are unable to perform regular work due to neck pain or related symptoms.
 This could include:

 • Trouble sitting or standing for long periods due to stiffness or discomfort